2084x/ytcli-guide/README.md

 Some scripts have 'configs' inside the script itself.

 * [`quality-menu`](https://github.com/christoph-heinrich/mpv-quality-menu) - Allows you to select video quality.
-Also has the [`reload`](https://github.com/sibwaf/mpv-scripts/blob/master/reload.lua) script built in.
+Also has the [`reload`](https://github.com/sibwaf/mpv-scripts/blob/master/reload.lua) script for reloading videos built in.
-* [`youtube-upnext`](https://github.com/cvzi/mpv-youtube-upnext) - Fetches recommended videos for the current video.
+* [`youtube-upnext`](https://github.com/cvzi/mpv-youtube-upnext) - Fetches recommended videos and lets you add them to the playlist.
+* [`mpv-playlistmanager`](https://github.com/jonniek/mpv-playlistmanager) - Lets you intuitively manage videos in the playlist.
 * [`mpv_sponsorblock`](https://github.com/po5/mpv_sponsorblock) - Automatically skips sponsored ads and other video segments.
-Also adds markers for these on the osc timeline.
 * [`copy-permalink`](https://gist.github.com/2084x/699fe48cff983bcbaf532d82e1515269) - Copies link of current video.
 Useful with 'com' alias.
-* [`auto-keep-gui-open`](https://github.com/VideoPlayerCode/mpv-tools/blob/master/scripts/auto-keep-gui-open.lua) - When a file ends, keeps the gui open if it's a video and closes if it's audio.
-Useful if you want to scrape recommended videos after a video ends.
+* [`auto-keep-gui-open`](https://github.com/VideoPlayerCode/mpv-tools/blob/master/scripts/auto-keep-gui-open.lua) - Keeps the player open when the playlist ends.
+Useful for scraping recommended videos after a video ends.

 Some I don't use but may be of interest:

 * [`mpv-youtube-search`](https://github.com/rozari0/mpv-youtube-search) / [`youtube-search`](https://github.com/CogentRedTester/mpv-scripts/blob/master/youtube-search.lua) - Two scripts to search YouTube from inside mpv.
-* [`mpv_sponsorblock_minimal`](https://github.com/bbhtt/mpv_sponsorblock_minimal) - Lightweight mpv_sponsorblock.
+* [`mpv_sponsorblock_minimal`](https://github.com/bbhtt/mpv_sponsorblock_minimal) - A Lightweight mpv_sponsorblock fork.
 Some features missing.
-* [`mpv-ytdlAutoFormat`](https://github.com/Samillion/mpv-ytdlautoformat) - Automatically change videos to your desired resolution.
+* [`mpv-ytdlAutoFormat`](https://github.com/Samillion/mpv-ytdlautoformat) - Automatically changes videos to your desired resolution.
 (I prefer to set this in my yt-dlp config).
-* [`youtube-download`](https://github.com/cvzi/mpv-youtube-download) - Download current video with a single key press.
+* [`youtube-download`](https://github.com/cvzi/mpv-youtube-download) - Downloads current video with a single key press.
 * [`ytdl-preload`](https://gist.github.com/bitingsock/17d90e3deeb35b5f75e55adb19098f58) - Preloads next video in the playlist by downloading to a local tmp file.
 Can be buggy and download audio and video out of sync.

 The full list of scripts for mpv can be found [here](https://github.com/mpv-player/mpv/wiki/User-Scripts).